ankit1321/Facial_Emotion_Recognition_using_deep_learning/README.md

     $ python detect_mask_image.py --image "iamgename_with_extension" [--model "modelname"]

 Modelname is optional - it takes defaultmodel present in directory.

+Code for Facial Emotion Recognition in real-time video will be posted soon.
+## Stay Tuned.